TAKE NOTE: COVID-19 Information

 Complete and submit a Huntingdon Application for Employment along with a resume to firstname.lastname@example.org.

 Huntingdon College maintains a part-time instructor pool to address any instructional needs that may arise in all disciplines represented at the College, e.g. accounting, art, biology, business administration, chemistry, Christian ministries, communication studies, criminal justice, economics, education, English, French, geography, history, management, mathematics, music (including instrumental studio instruction), physical science, political science, psychology, religion, Spanish, sport science and physical education, and theater.

-The Office of the Provost requests that individuals interested in teaching on a part-time basis at Huntingdon College submit the following materials for review:
+The Office of Academic Affairs requests that individuals interested in teaching on a part-time basis at Huntingdon College submit the following materials for review:

 In order to be considered for as a potential part-time instructor, a candidate must have a completed graduate degree, and at least 18 hours of coursework in the discipline the candidate desires to teach.
 Additionally and specific to part-time instructors for the Music Program: the candidate must be highly skilled in the instructional area; able to communicate well and utilize delivery systems as needed; able to perform in public, assist students to perform in public in the music area taught; and must be physically able to handle materials and equipment related to teaching.

-Interested individuals may send the above pieces to the Office of the Provost at Huntingdon College via:
+Interested individuals may send the above pieces to the Office of Academic Affairs at Huntingdon College via: